Understanding Physiotherapy Licensing: How to Practice Physiotherapy in Canada

 Are you thinking of applying to a physiotherapy program, but not sure where to start?
 We can help!

 If you’re wondering if you’re eligible—and if you’re competitive—start by sending us your university transcripts.
 Together, we can cut right through to your best options.
-Send us a PDF of your unofficial transcripts (must be clear, legible, and have course titles) and we’ll be able process your application(s) much faster.
+Send us a PDF of your unofficial transcripts (must be clear, legible, and have course titles) and we’ll be able to process your application(s) much faster.

 *